-Authorities announce additional arrest in Hammocks HOA fraud investigation
+Authorities announce new arrest in Hammocks HOA fraud investigation

-MIAMI-DADE COUNTY, Fla. – Miami-Dade State Attorney Katherine Fernandez Rundle is holding a press conference Thursday to announce the most recent arrest in the ongoing investigation into the Hammocks Community Association.
+MIAMI-DADE COUNTY, Fla. – Miami-Dade State Attorney Katherine Fernandez Rundle held a press conference Thursday to announce the latest arrest in the ongoing investigation into the Hammocks Community Association, one of Florida’s largest HOAs.

 Gallego, along with Monica Ghilardi, Jose Antonio Gonzalez, Myriam Rodgers and Yoleidis Lopez, were previously arrested in the case.
 They’re accused of stealing more than $1 million and were past or present board members at the time of their arrests.